 - Whiplash—Whiplash occurs when the head moves forward and snaps back in a whip-like motion.
 Whiplash often causes neck pain and stiffness, limited range of motion, and other symptoms.
 While many individuals who suffer whiplash are able to fully recover within a few months, some victims experience chronic pain for years after their accidents.

 Get Compensation for Your Spinal Cord Injury

 If you or a loved one suffered an accident-related spinal cord injury, you may have a claim for financial compensation.
-The experienced attorneys at Bottaro Law have recovered millions for our clients across Massachusetts and Rhode Island, and we’re ready to put our experience to work for you.
+The experienced attorneys at the Bottaro Law Firm, LLC have recovered millions for our clients across Massachusetts and Rhode Island, and we’re ready to put our experience to work for you.
 Contact or call us at (401) 777-7777 for a free case review today.

 The chest is home to some of the body’s most vital organs, including the heart, lungs, and liver—which means chest injuries can be extremely serious.
 Experiencing chest pain during or after a motor vehicle accident can be concerning, because it’s difficult to determine exactly what is causing the pain.
 It may involve your organs, muscles, bones, skin, nerves, or circulation.

 If you suffered a chest injury caused by a motor vehicle accident in Massachusetts or Rhode Island, you may be entitled to compensation.
 At the Bottaro Law Firm, LLC, our attorneys are knowledgeable about motor vehicle accident laws in both Rhode Island and Massachusetts, and we want to help.
 Contact us today for a free, no-obligation consultation.

 Many motor vehicle accident-related chest injuries in Rhode Island and Massachusetts include: